-Any of the following prompts can be used when journaling, which has been adapted from Davenport and Scott (2018).
+Any of the following prompts can be used when journaling (adapted from Davenport & Scott, 2018).
 The primary theme of these prompts is to focus on gratitude.

-Each prompt is written in the first-person so that you have to express and own the thought.
-For each prompt, you need to think of 3-5 items (as specified by the prompt) and describe why you feel grateful.
+Each prompt is written in the first-person so can express and own the thought.
+For each prompt, think of 3–5 items and describe why you feel grateful.

 - I am aware of my strengths and skills, which have helped me on my path to where I am today.
 I feel grateful for…

 - I am mindful of my health and my body.
-I reflect on the times where I have enjoyed good health.
-I am grateful for …
+I reflect on the times when I have enjoyed good health.
+I am grateful for…

 Here we provide a list of daily prompts that you can use for your journal.
 These prompts are not necessarily focused on gratitude but include other positive experiences.
 These prompts were inspired by Patel (2015).